What is the Young Artist's Workshop?

-The Young Artists Workshop (YAW) is an enrichment program that teaches the production, evaluation, and appreciation of art to local youth.
+The Young Artist's Workshop (YAW) is an enrichment program that teaches the production, evaluation, and appreciation of art to local youth.
 All classes are taught by USC Art Education students and align with South Carolina Visual and Performing Arts Standards.
-Classes are offered for children ages 5-18 and are designed to meet the needs of students in public, private and home school environments.
+Classes are offered for children ages 5 - 18 years.
+They are designed to meet the needs of students in public, private, and home school environments.

 Students will develop perceptual and motor skills by drawing from observations and using their imaginative skills, while experimenting with a variety of media such as pencil, marker, paint and clay.

 Students will use hand-building techniques to create functional and nonfunctional art works of clay, learn about the kiln firing process and use various glazes and slips on their finished works of art.